Update: Content was revamped on July 28th, 2020, to better reflect the current and upcoming automation trends.

 As Samuel Stern of Forrester notes, this focus on experience won’t be limited to just the customer.
 Over the last couple of years, the employee experience has also moved to the forefront:

 In other words, companies that care about their customer experiences have a mandate to create excellent employee experiences, too.
-In 2019, expect to see businesses deploy automation as a key plank of their experience creation strategy—for customers and employees.
+In 2020 and 2021, expect to see businesses deploy automation as a key plank of their experience creation strategy—for customers and employees.